richardred15/chillfi3/README.md

 ```

 ### Database Setup
-The database schema is automatically created when the container starts.
-No manual database setup required!
+The database schema is automatically created when the server starts.
+Simply ensure your database credentials are correct in the `.env` files.

 ## 🔒 HTTPS Setup